The Email Events API is used to get information about events generated by marketing emails or email campaigns sent through a HubSpot account.

 |SOURCE_KNOWN_SPAM_TRAP||This recipient address is a known spam trap, and should not receive emails.|

 There is a 13th event type, which is unrelated to a specific email message.
 UNBOUNCE events occur when a particular email address is either automatically or manually unbounced by HubSpot.
-This has the effect of resetting the bounce status of the recipient, potentially allowing that recipient to receive emails from your portal.
+This resets the bounce status of the recipient, potentially allowing them to receive emails from your portal.

 |user||string||The email address of the user who submitted the unbounce request.|

 Many events are related to other events that occurred either before or after it.
-We use EventIds, as described in the first section above, to build this reference chain.
+As described in the first section above, we use EventIds to build this reference chain.

 Note that event references are relatively new, and older events may not have them populated.